 One of the key developments the AIRF has progressed, is the development of an overarching State strategy to guide the control efforts for the long spined urchin to help ensure that consistent aims and objectives are maintained.
-The State strategy is spear-headed by Dr David Westcott, a renowned world expert in such plans having already prepared the strategy to tackle the crown of thorns sea star threat to the Great Barrier Reef.
+The State strategy is being led by a team from the CSIRO who developed the response strategy to tackle the crown of thorns sea star threat to the Great Barrier Reef.

 Main Objectives of the StrategyReducing the ongoing risk of the destruction of healthy kelp beds and then rehabilitating established urchin barrens to a balanced habitat are fundamentally two different problems requiring different solutions.

 The multi pronged sea urchin strategy has three key objectives:

 The severity of the threat posed by long spined sea urchins to Tasmania's rocky reef ecosystems and consequently to the fisheries, tourism operations and local communities who depend on the natural balance being maintained requires the urchin to be tackled with an array of weapons.